 The majority of the employers in the country provide medical malpractice insurance policies.
-In the group plan, employees are easily added or removed based on their employment status.
-Most importantly, employer coverage is a claims-made policy, which means that only claims reported when the policy was active are covered.
+Employees are easily added or removed from the group plan based on their employment status.
+Most importantly, employer coverage is a claims-made policy, meaning only claims reported when the policy was active are covered.
 Therefore, physicians need to consider tail insurance to mitigate the disadvantages of this policy.

 Does Your Healthcare Policy Match Your Practice?

 Generally, the majority of insurance policies have limits.
 For example, a standard medical malpractice insurance policy may range from $10,000 to $30,000.
-The lowest amount ($10,000) is what the policy provider will pay per claim during the policy period.
+The policy provider will pay the lowest amount ($10,000) per claim during the policy period.
 The second amount ($30,000) is the maximum amount that your insurance provider will pay during the policy period.

 You’ll be personally liable for any amount exceeding your policy limits.
 Therefore, you should pay attention to your policy limits and ensure they align with your geographical location and specialty.
 In addition, you need to work with an experienced physician contract lawyer when discussing insurance limits with your insurance provider for maximum protection.